filecoin-project/boost-docs/experimental-features/bitswap-retrieval.md

 There is currently no payment method in booster-bitswap.
 This endpoint is intended to serve free content.
 {% endhint %}

+## Why enable retrievals via bitswap?
+Bitswap retrieval introduces interoperability between IPFS and Filecoin, as it enables clients to retrieve Filecoin data over IPFS.
+This expands the reach of the Filecoin network considerably, increasing the value proposition for users to store data on the Filecoin network.
+This benefits the whole community, including SPs.
+Users will be able to access data directly via IPFS, as well as benefit from retrieval markets (e.g. Saturn) and compute over data projects (e.g. Bacalhau).

+## `Booster-bitswap` modes
 There are two primary "modes" for exposing `booster-bitswap` to the internet.

 1. In `private mode` the `booster-bitswap` peer ID is not publicly accessible to the internet.
 Instead, public Bitswap traffic goes to `boostd` itself, which then acts as a reverse proxy, forwarding that traffic on to `booster-bitswap`.
 This is similar to the way one might configure Nginx as a reverse proxy for an otherwise private web server. `private mode` is simpler to setup but may produce greater load on `boostd` as a protocol proxy.